-asked the Secretary of State for Industry if he will take steps to encourage the development of new industry in the Northern region.
+asked the Secretary of State for Employment whether he is satisfied with the level of unemployment in the Northern Region.